FYTRivera/avion_final_project/README.md

 * Clients can book appointment slots.
 * Clients can edit their own information.
 * Doctors and clients can view their appointments in a calendar.
-* Clients can pay through the app through Paymongo API (test)
+* Doctors and clients can upload their IDs.

 Tentative features:
 * A messenger bot is available for clients' inquiries.
+* Clients can pay through the app through Paymongo API (test)